fairandsmart/right-consent/api-doc/docs/04-techdoc/400-full-install-guide.md

 ```

 :::info
-You can also replace this component by any existing outgoing smtp server by changing configuration, or even a postifx local install if you are the kind of person running a local SMTP server on your computer.
+You can also replace this component by any existing outgoing SMTP server by changing configuration, or even a postifx local install if you are the kind of person running a local SMTP server on your computer.
 :::

 ## Backend